tracker1/repromise/README.md

 var options = {
   tries: 3    // attempts to run
-  ,timer: 100 // milliseconds before second run ,factor: 2  // factor to multiply timer by for each subsequent run };
+  ,timer: 100 // milliseconds before second run ,multiplier: 1.2  // factor to multiply timer by for each subsequent run };

 repromise(options, function(){